 - Combine ingredients for the spicy sauce, mixing together until incorporated.
 Set aside.

 - Assemble bowls.
-Place 1 cup rice in bottom of each bowl followed by 1 cup red leaf lettuce, ½ carrot, ½ Persian cucumber, 2 tablespoon radish sprouts 2 ounces salmon, 2 ounces tuna, and 1 tablespoon masago per portion.
+Place 1 cup rice in the bottom of a large bowl and top with red leaf lettuce, carrots, cucumber, radish sprouts, salmon, tuna, and masago.
 Garnish with sesame seeds, green onions, and bonito flakes.
-Drizzle sesame oil and spicy sauce and mix well.
-Serve.
+Drizzle sesame oil on top and add as much spicy sauce as you would like.
+Mix well and enjoy.

 Mary Frances